 - REACH is the over-arching legislation applicable to the manufacture, placing on the market and use of substances on their own, in preparations or in articles.
 Nanomaterials are covered by the definition of a "substance" in REACH, even though there is no explicit reference to nanomaterials.
-The general obligations in REACH, such as registration of substances manufactured at 1 tonne or more and providing information in the supply chain apply as for any other substance.
+The general obligations in REACH, such as registration of substances manufactured at 1 tonne or more and providing information in the supply chain, apply as for any other substance.
 The Commission are currently considering modification of the technical provisions of the REACH annexes to explicity indicate information requirements for substances in the nano-range, for more information please see the EU Commission website.

-- The classification, labelling and packaging of nanomaterials is similarly regulated through the CLP Regulation, although not explicitly mentioned the regulation applies to nanomaterials as substances in their own right, or nanomaterials as special forms of a substance.
-The provisions of CLP are independent of the tonnage of substance manufactured or imported, and as such are applicable to substances in the nano-range.
+- The classification, labelling and packaging of nanomaterials is similarly regulated through the CLP Regulation, although not explicitly mentioned, the regulation applies to nanomaterials as substances in their own right, or nanomaterials as special forms of a substance.
+The provisions of CLP are independent of the tonnage of the substance manufactured or imported, and as such are applicable to substances in the nano-range.
 In April 2014, the UN indicated that they are undertaking a review of GHS (CLP in the EU) and it's applicability to nanomaterials, for more information please see their communication.